Seminar Leaders:

 3:30 pm Show and Tell (limited seating)

-Registration for the Show and Tell will be required.
+Registration for the Show and Tell is required.

 Image: Domenico Fontana, Della transportatione dell’Obelisco vaticano, 1604. © Courtesy of The Huntington Library, Art Museum, and Botanical Gardens.